 National Grid is required to comply with certain legal requirements in the planning and development of the National Transmission System ("NTS") in Great Britain.
-The key legislation affecting network planning and lead times for investment is described below.
-For clarity, "National Grid NTS" is used where National Grid is undertaking its duties in respect of the NTS chapter covers the principal pieces of legislation that have a direct bearing on the planning of the NTS as well as providing more detail on the "1-in-20" Security Standard.
+This chapter covers the principal pieces of legislation that have a direct bearing on the planning of the NTS as well as providing more detail on the "1-in-20" Security Standard.
 A full summary of relevant legislation, policies and guidelines in contained in Appendix B.